codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipeline-caching.md

 In the example above if you run another build that is picked up by build node 18 all Docker filesystem layers will be downloaded again even though they are already present in other nodes.

-Codefresh is one of the few CI/CD solutions that has a *distributed* docker layer cache.
+Codefresh is one of the few CI/CD solutions that has a *distributed* Docker layer cache.
 This makes layer caching available to all build nodes.
 It doesn't matter any more which build node runs which pipeline as all of them are equal regarding their caching capabilities.

 {% include image.html
 lightbox="true"